Updated 21 Jan 2025

 You’ve landed a new house and pet sit.
 Your bags are packed and your travel has been arranged.
 But there’s something else you need to prepare for before you start your next house and pet sitting assignment: the handover.

 And, what is a handover, you ask?
 Well, handover day is one of the most important things to consider for sitters and owners - we’re covering the owner handover checklist here.
 This is the day when you’ll have your last opportunity to know everything you need to know about the pets, the home and the job you’re taking on.
-For that reason, we’ve put together this handy handover checklist for sitters.
+For that reason, we’ve put together this handover checklist for sitters.
 That way, you won’t miss a thing.

 Duties

+What’s expected of you during the sit?
 Before you move into your sitting assignment, make sure you know very well what’s expected of you.
 Your duties, what to clean, how to arrange certain things, etc. Here’s a few things to know:

 You may want to read our house sitter guidelines here.